Story secrets of improvisers at Disney

 I’m pretty sure I know nothing about storytelling that has eluded Disney.
 They have spent decades as world champions at creating stories of universal appeal.
 Their mastery of character creation, narrative arcs and emotional appeal is legendary.
 What could I possibly teach them?

-I am aware of the value of improvisation skills to storytellers, whether they are top professional animators, lighting technicians or marketeers, all of whom are represented during these sessions.
+What I do know is the value of improvisation skills to storytellers, whether they are top professional animators, lighting technicians or marketeers, all of whom are represented during these sessions at the animation studios.

-They appreciate the concepts of being more open and more responsive, seeing possibilities in what emerges moment by moment as we develop new stories and connections.
+They appreciate the concepts of being more open and more responsive, encouraging them to see more possibilities and connections in the ideas that are emerging as we develop new stories together.

-I’m co-facilitating with my friend and colleague Mike Bonifer, at the invitation of his company BigStory, and he tells me that Walt Disney himself was attracted to theme parks, because they could be changed each day, unlike a movie, which is fixed once finished.
+I was co-facilitating at Disney with my friend and colleague Mike Bonifer, at the invitation of his company BigStory.
+Mike used to work at Disney, where he immersed himself in the stories of their own history and culture.
+He tells me that Walt Disney himself was attracted to theme parks, because they could be changed each day, unlike a movie, which is fixed once finished.

-The opening day at Disneyland was something of a disaster, with the attractions not yet ready to cope with the crowds, but it was possible each night to make improvements.
+As it happens, the opening day at Disneyland was something of a disaster, with the attractions not yet ready to cope with the crowds, but the potential was clear, and it was possible each night to make improvements.

 Pay attention to what’s around you and use these resources with a spirit of flexibility.